By Benjamin Lee for IQ Dynamics

 On the other extreme, disgruntled and unhappy employees can be disastrous for team morale and employee satisfaction.
 As reported by Forbes disgruntled employees tend to produce poor quality work, bad-mouth the organization to customers or even engage in theft and destruction of company property while at the same time sowing discord amongst their colleagues and may seem to be the hardest in retaining them.
 Oftentimes, many organizations tend to underestimate the damage that can be caused by a single, disgruntled employee.

-Retaining quality employees and managing employee turnover is usually at the top of any employers mind.
+Retaining quality employees and managing employee turnover are usually at the top of any employer’s mind.
 Workers choose to leave their organizations for many different reasons, these can range from issues with remuneration to more subjective reasons like job satisfaction or even conflicts in the workplace.

 In the past, many organizations have underestimated the importance of having a positive work culture at their own peril and chose to base their hiring processes on technical ability and competency instead lieu of workplace and employee compatibility.
-On paper, this is a great approach as only the most skilled candidates are recruited this ensuring a highly skilled pool of labor, but in reality this is not exactly the case as factors like an employee’s personality, inter-personal skills and emotional quotient are not taken into account.
+On paper, this is a great approach as only the most skilled candidates are recruited ensuring a highly skilled pool of labor, but in reality, this is not exactly the case as factors like an employee’s personality, interpersonal skills, and emotional quotient are not taken into account.